 Max is also leading the charge to not let drug corporations off the hook and to hold them and their top leadership financially and criminally responsible for the death and destruction they’ve brought to our country.

-Our community has been at the epicenter of the drug epidemic that’s swept across the country.
-It’ll take someone who understands the problem in all of its complexities to make sure we get the right kind of resources to fight back, and that’s Max Rose.
-As Chief of Staff at Brightpoint Health, Max helped bring a 24/7 drug recovery center to Staten Island—the first of its kind.
-He’ll take the same determination and innovative thinking to Congress, fighting for actual solutions to a national emergency that destroys lives one family at a time.
+Max is one of the few members of Congress with firsthand experience in combating the opioid crisis on the ground.
+As Chief of Staff at Brightpoint Health, a group of nonprofit clinics in our community, Max helped bring a 24/7 drug recovery center to Staten Island—the first of its kind.
+He’s taken that same determination and innovative thinking to Congress, fighting for actual solutions to a national emergency that destroys lives one family at a time.